-The grading system for the College of Graduate Studies includes passing grades of "A", "A-", "B+", "B", "B-", "C+", "C", "C-", "D+", "D", "D-", "S" and failing grades of "F" and "U", "XF" and an "Incomplete".
+The grading system for the College of Graduate Studies includes passing grades of "A", "A-", "B+", "B", "B-", "C+", "C", "S" and failing grades of "F" and "U", "XF" and an "Incomplete".
 Anything below a "C" is considered failing and therefore will be calculated as an "F".
 "F" and "U" are failing grades and are included in the student's GPA.
 The Incomplete grade, as used in this College, may be changed to another grade at the discretion of the instructor, or it can remain on the record as a final grade indicating incomplete work.
 The Incomplete carries no credit.
 Note: All 700 level research courses in the College of Graduate Studies are considered Incomplete until the student graduates, at which time the Incomplete will be changed to an "S" for satisfactory.

 A minimum course grade of "C" is required for graduate credit.
 An overall "B" average (3.0 grade point average) must be maintained.
 A grade of "B" may be required for particular courses as determined by department chairs/program directors.
 Grades in dissertation/thesis research credit hours (designated as the 700 series) are not included in the GPA.
 Other courses, as approved by the Graduate Council, which are evaluated "satisfactory" or "unsatisfactory" are also not included in the GPA if successfully completed but may be credited towards fulfilling the didactic requirements of a student's degree program.